Hatice Sultan (daughter of Mehmed IV): Charities

 Eyüp, she has added more land into the mosque and reconstructed it.
 Two of her freed slaves had been buried in that mosque.

 Hatice Sultan appears to have been a dedicated collector of Oriental ware.
 Studies of the Topkapı Palace collections of Chinese porcelains and celadons.
 It has been suggested that the totals for this twenty-five year period and the decade following it were swollen by the incorporation of two massive collections.
 Her probate inventory turned out to comprise no fewer than sixty-two celadons, 2,303 Chinese porcelains, and twelve European porcelains, adding up to a total of 2,377 pieces.

 When she married in 1675, she had only 311 porcelains and celadons in her trousseau.
 Hatice is known to have repeatedly fêted her brothers, Mustafa and Ahmed, in her palaces.
 On the eve of Patrona Halil rebellion in 1730, she was holding a banquet for the sultan and the grand vizier, as well as a crowd of high-ranking dignitaries, at her Üsküdar palace on the Bosphorus.

 Death

 Hatice Sultan died on 5 July 1743 at the age of eighty three in Edirne.
 Her body was brought back to Istanbul and was buried in the mausoleum of her grandmother at Turhan Sultan Türbe of The New Mosque at Eminönü in Istanbul.
-Hatice lived as a courtier during the reign of six sultans: her father Mehmed IV, her uncles Suleiman II and Ahmed II, her brothers Mustafa II and Ahmed III and nephew Mahmud I.
+Hatice lived as a courtier during the reign of six sultans: her father Mehmed IV, her uncles Suleiman II and Ahmed II, her brothers Mustafa II and Ahmed III and nephew Mahmud I. She was one of the longest-lived Ottoman sultanas.